bishopcurtisj/honeybee/docs/Thoughts.md

 Should I use a queue, a matching, or an auction
 	A queue seems easiest to implement and leads to less follow up questions such as how to handle spread or what price it is executed at.

+## Learning

+Rather than simulate a spread of actions for each agent in order to generate training date, we can view every agent as being alternative actions / rewards.
+In this case the variance of initial states can be seen as a single agent exploring, convergence will then depend on the learning algorithm, rather than initial states.

 ## Entities

 - Agents